rooteduniverse1003/Android-Platform-NDK/docs/Roadmap.md

 Estimated release: Q1 2019

-### Weak symbols for API additions

-iOS developers are used to using weak symbols to refer to function that may be present in their equivalent of `targetSdkVersion` but not in their `minSdkVersion`.
-They use a run-time null check to decide whether the new function is available or not.
-Apparently clang also has some support for emitting a warning if you dereference one of these symbols without a corresponding null check.

-This seems like a more convenient option than is currently available on Android, especially since no currently shipping version of Android includes a function to check which version of Android you're running on.

-We might not want to make this the default (because it's such a break with historical practice, and might be surprising), but we should offer this as an option.

-An interesting technical problem here will be dealing with the `DT_NEEDED` situation for "I need this library (but it might not exist yet)".

 ### Iterate on r19 toolchain improvements

 r19 covers the bulk of the work, but there are still a handful of flags required